 OpenShot uses Titles to create images to overlay on videos.
 The images OpenShot creates have transparent backgrounds and can include text or additional images.
-There are several templates included with the OpenShot title editor, and you can download and install Inkscape to edit the templates or create your own titles.
+Several templates are included with the OpenShot title editor, and you can download and install Inkscape to edit the templates or create your own titles.

 Click the Title menu in the menu bar at the top of the main window, then click the Title option.
 Select one of the templates by left-clicking the icon on the left side of the window.
 Fill in the template fields on the right side of the screen.
 You can enter the File Name and the text to display and select the Text Color and Background Color.

-You can also use any image manipulation program (GIMP, Photoshop, Inkscape, etc.) to create an image (preferably a PNG) with a transparent background.
+You can also use any image manipulation program (GIMP, Photoshop, Inkscape, etc.) to create an image (preferably an SVG or PNG) with a transparent background.
 Add text that you want with the fonts installed on your system to your image.
-After you create the PNG, import the image to OpenShot and add it to your timeline on a track higher than your video.
+After creating the image, import it to OpenShot and add it to your timeline on a track higher than your video.